sanjib/real-time-bus-tracker/README.md

 Live demo: [https://real-time-bus-tracker.netlify.app](https://real-time-bus-tracker.netlify.app)

+![Screnshot of app showing real-time bus data information](src/images/real-time-bus-tracker.gif)

 ## Description

 The project displays a map of MIT and Harvard with realtime live data of bus routes between the two schools.

-![Screnshot of app showing real-time bus data information](src/images/real-time-bus-tracker.gif)

-Other than the mapping library, the project has been coded from scratch using pure JavaScript, HTML and CSS.
+The real-time position of the busses are updated every 15 seconds.
+A red bar at the top of the page animates every 15 seconds indicating the next refresh cycle of the bus updates.

 The project uses 2 external resources:

 1. The mapping library from Mapbox
 2. The API to get real-time bus data provided by Massachusetts BayTransportation Authority

+Other than the mapping library, the project has been coded from scratch using pure JavaScript, HTML and CSS.

 ## How to Run